dmaynard-adobe/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/push-an-adobe-experience-platform-segment-to-a-marketo-static-list.md

    >
    >Identities are used to look for matches in Marketo.
 If a match is found, the person is added to the static List.
 If a match is not found, those people are dropped (i.e., not created in Marketo).

 1. _In Marketo_, create a static list, or find and select one you've already created.
 Copy the mapping ID from the end of the URL.
+You'll want to copy the values between the last forward slash and the last letter in the string.
+For example - If the values at the the end of your static list URL are 'ST73Z1', then the correct mapping ID for would be 'ST73'.

    ![](assets/push-an-adobe-experience-platform-segment-to-a-marketo-static-list-19.png)